PrincetonUniversity/CBEMDGPU/README.md

 ====
 > How to use, change, and make your own in 10 steps.

-1. main.cpp expects 4 input, the number of threads to use with OMP, the number of atoms, the skin radius for the cell/neighbor lists, and the number of steps to simulate.
+1. Most binaries expects 4 input, the number of threads to use with OMP, the number of atoms, the skin radius for the cell/neighbor lists, and the number of steps to simulate.
 $ ./md nthreads natoms rs nsteps  > log 2> err

 2. The random number generator seed is then set manually to ensure that results are reproducible.